sky8000/SKR-Mini-E3-Ender-5-Config-Files-Marlin-2/README.md

-# Ender-5/SKR Mini E3 Config Files
+# Ender-5/SKR Mini E3 v1.0 Config Files

-This repository contains Marlin custom config files for Creality Ender-5 printers with a BIGTREETECH SKR Mini E3 motherboard.
+This repository contains Marlin custom config files for Creality Ender-5 printers with a BIGTREETECH SKR Mini E3 v1.0 motherboard.

+Please note that this configuration was not tested with SKR Mini E3 v1.2.

-**Updated on 2019-10-04.**
+**Updated on 2019-10-07.**